-Set an End Goal: You can’t hit a target if you can’t see the target, right?
-So instead of aiming for saving â€œenoughâ€ choose a concrete number.
-You could base it off of the average cost of college or get more personalized estimates by using a college cost calculator.
+You can’t hit a target if you can’t see the target, right?
+So instead of aiming for an undefined number choose a concrete number.
+Base it off of the average cost of college or get more personalized estimates by using a college cost calculator.
 Saving money for college is easier when you have a specific number in mind.

-Keep In Mind: Thanks to financial aid opportunities like scholarships, you likely won’t have to pay the total cost of college all on your own.
+Thanks to financial aid opportunities like scholarships, you likely won’t have to pay the total cost of college all on your own.
 While it’s key to save as much as you can for your student’s higher education, remember that there is gift aid out there to help fill the gaps.

-When Should You Start Saving For College?
+When To Start Saving For College

 What if You Didn’t Save Enough for College?

 There are many reasons why a family might not have saved enough for college–unexpected medical costs, financial woes, big life changes, lower income etc. Whatever the reason you haven’t saved enough, it’s ok.
 Don’t give up hope that you may not be able to afford the college tuition.
 The fact is you’re not expected to pay the full cost of college completely by yourself.
-There are many ways to make college more affordable—from getting in-state tuition to getting free financial aid in the form of scholarships.
+There are many ways to make college more affordable—from getting lower in-state tuition to getting free financial aid in the form of scholarships.

-Finding an Affordable College
+Tips For Finding an Affordable College

-There are many factors to consider when selecting a college, and cost is often at the top of the list for students and their families.
+There are many factors to consider when selecting a college, and the cost is often at the top of the list for students and their families.

 Even with college savings and scholarships, many families turn to student loans to cover the rest of the costs.
 It’s key to know your options when it comes to student loans, as the choices have far-reaching financial impact.

-Saving Money for College
+Final Thoughts On Saving Money for College